AdobeDocs/lightroom-partner-apis/quickstart/upload.md

   ```
   This means the JSON content provided in the body is not legal JSON, has fields that are not supported, or has illegal properties for supported fields.
 Partner applications should fix the JSON content and retry.

-- _Duplicate detected_: Attempting to create a new asset revision results in an `HTTP 412` precondition failed error.
+- _Duplicate detected_: Attempting to create a new asset results in an `HTTP 412` precondition failed error.
 This indicates that the provided SHA-256 matches an existing asset in the catalog.
 Partner applications should skip the upload of the asset.

 - _Catalog_id change_: In general it is recommended that the catalog_id once obtained by calling the "Retrieve the user catalog metadata" API call, is cached and used for all successive calls for the user.
 However sometimes due to user's activities on certain Lightroom clients, the catalog_id of the user may change.
-In this case when an API call is made to "create asset revision", it will return a 404 (not found) response indicating that the catalog id is not found.
+In this case when an API call is made to "create asset", it will return a 404 (not found) response indicating that the catalog id is not found.
 In this case, call the "Retrieve the user catalog metadata" API again and get the latest catalog_id for the user and cache it for use in successive API calls.
 Below is a sample 404 response that may indicate a change of catalog id.
   ```
   {
       "code":1000,